 Currently, the Region of Peel provides many services, including the following:

 - Education through the Peel District School Board and the Dufferin-Peel Catholic School Board.
-But are technically independent of the Region as Regional Council does not operate either school board.
+But the school boards are technically independent of the Region as Regional Council does not operate either school board.

 - Peel Health Services: paramedics and long-term care facilities.

 - Peel Regional Police.
 The local police force – although the OPP takes care of most of the 400 series highways.

 - Public Works: Transhelp, Regional Road maintenance and upkeep, water and wastewater systems, and garbage disposal.